MIftakharemon/media-security/README.md

 Ente is a service that provides a fully open source, end-to-end encrypted platform for you to store your data in the cloud without needing to trust the service provider.
-On top of this platform, we have built two apps so far: Ente Photos (an alternative to Apple and Google Photos) and Ente Auth (a 2FA alternative to the deprecated Authy).
+On top of this platform, we have built two apps so far: Ente Photos (an alternative to Apple and Google Photos) ,and Ente Auth (a 2FA alternative to the deprecated Authy).

 This monorepo contains all our source code - the client apps (iOS / Android /